CharlesRathaba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. Replace all characters A and c from input to Z and e respectively.
 20. Create a script that removes all letters c and C from input.
 21. Write a script that reverse its input.
+22. Write a script that displays all users and their home directories, sorted by users.(Based on the the /etc/passwd file)